How to Use UCAS Extra

 - You have received decisions from ALL of your universities

-- You have not received any offers, or if you declined all of the offers you received
+- You were not accepted for any of the offers that you did receive or, you declined all of the offers you received

 Adding another choice using UCAS Extra is straightforward and can be done in three steps: